abhiramdas99/dotnet-github-cicd-azure-appservice-proj-11/README.md

 A simple hello-word dotnet website, to test the azure cicd and also delete the artifact after deploy to azure app service

 # steps plan:
--   we create a free azure app service
+-   create a free azure app service
--   create new repo in git
+-   create new repo in git clone to your local pc
--   write a simple application test it
+-   write a simple application and test it locally
 -   Integrate cicd pipline with azure app service

 # lets start :

-1) I create free azure app service
+## I create free azure app service
+1) create new repo in git
+2) create an azure app serivice and follow this url for create resource group & app-service plan -  https://github.com/abhiramdas99/manage-azure-infra

-2) create new repo in my git
+## create new repo in git clone to your local pc
-3)